johngage/JB1/content/03_buildJG.md

 amount of unnecessary time needed to build your book.
 If you'd like to force Jupyter Book to re-build a particular page, you can either edit the corresponding file in the `content/` folder, or delete that page's HTML in the `_build/` folder.
+To rebuild all files, just delete the _build directory.
+All HTML files will be regenerated.

-## Create an *online* repository for your book
+## Create an *online* repository for your book at GitHub

 You've created your book on your own computer, but you haven't yet added it online.
-This section covers the steps to create your own GitHub repository, and to add your book's content to it.
-In this case, we'll use GitHub-Pages to build the HTML for your book.
-However, you can also build the book's HTML manually.
-Both will be covered in [building and publishing your book](04_publish.html).
+This section covers the steps to create your own GitHub repository, and how to add your book's content to it.

+The simplest is to use GitHub-Pages to build the HTML for your book, and serve it to the web.

+You just make your book's directory a **git** repository, edit all the content, run `$ jupyter-book build .` and use the GitHub Desktop tool to push all your files up to GitHub, using the master branch.
+GitHub will generate your web pages using Jekyll and serve them.
+If this doesn't make any sense, don't worry.

+But if you've got a bibliography, GitHub doesn't know how to use the special Jekyll package for bibliograpic references.
+You'll get a mysterious "Liquid tag" error.
+Don't panic.
+We'll build the HTML locally, using the special package, and then push it to GitHub, bypassing the GitHub machinery to build HTML.
+That's the `ghp-import` command described earlier, covered in [building and publishing your book](04_publish.html).

+### Set up GitHub

+Get an account.

+### Clean up this page and the next page  (Tuesday, 8 Oct)

+Get the application **GitHub Desktop**

 1. First, log-in to GitHub, then go to the "create a new repository" page: